w3f/research/docs/polkadot/economics/behavioral-economics/3-gamification.md

 ### Achievements (static)

-Achievements are absolut steps to be reached and cannot be lost, once obtained.
+Achievements are absolute steps to be reached and cannot be lost, once obtained.
 Potential triggers could be:

 * Become a council member